amp-cli/amp/README.md

 "create" again with the "--name" argument.
 If you want an additional virtualhost XOR DB, specify "--no-db" or "--no-url".

+Q: How do I build a stand-alone PHAR executable for amp?

+A: Install [Box](http://box-project.org/).
+Then, in the amp source dir, run "php -d phar.readonly=0 `which box` build"

 ## Internal Architecture ##

 "amp" uses components from Symfony 2 (eg Console, Config, and